James Anyon

 James Edward Anyon (born 5 May 1983) is a former cricketer who played for Sussex.

-He was educated in Lancashire before going to Loughborough University where Warwickshire spotted him playing for the university.
-He made his debut for the Bears against Somerset in April 2005 and played fairly often throughout the season, a season which included a hat trick which helped the Bears to beat Somerset in a Twenty20 game.
+Anyon was born in Lancaster, Lancashire, and was educated in Lancashire before going to Loughborough University, where Warwickshire spotted him playing for the university.
+He made his debut for the Bears against Somerset in April 2005 and played fairly often throughout the season, a season which included a hat-trick which helped the Bears to beat Somerset in a Twenty20 game.

 He spent time on loan at Surrey in the 2009 season after losing his place in the Warwickshire side and signed a two-year deal with Sussex in November 2009.

 In April 2016 he announced his retirement from first-class cricket due to a long-standing injury.